xw-hu/Unveiling-Deep-Shadows/README.md

 If you find our work, results, models, and unified evaluation code useful, please consider citing our paper as follows:
 ```
 @article{hu2024unveiling,
-  title={Unveiling Deep Shadows: A Survey on Image and Video Shadow Detection, Removal, and Generation in the Era of Deep Learning},
+  title={Unveiling Deep Shadows: A Survey and Benchmark on Image and Video Shadow Detection, Removal, and Generation in the Deep Learning Era},
   author={Hu, Xiaowei and Xing, Zhenghao and Wang, Tianyu and Fu, Chi-Wing and Heng, Pheng-Ann},
   journal={arXiv preprint arXiv:2409.02108},
   year={2024}